BarbyKelly/quizproject/README.md

 ### Images

-Website's background image, cornflower, and the image with Estonian books and DVD's (wireframe), both taken by the developer.
+- Website's background image, with cornflower, taken by the developer.
+For developer usin image with a Cornflower was meaningful, as it's Quiz about Estonia, and Cornflower is Estonia-n national flower.

-Same background image used to create a favicon image, using [favicon converter](https://favicon.io/favicon-converter/)
+- Same background image used to create a favicon image, using [favicon converter](https://favicon.io/favicon-converter/)

 #### Resized Images

 - Developer used [Simple image resizer](https://www.simpleimageresizer.com/resize-image-to-50-kb) to reduce README images
+- Developer marked all resized images with 'opt_50'

 [Back to top](#contents)